 b) Describe how your organization provides information to applicants about these resources.

 Applicants are referred to the OACETT website.
+Email blasts are also employed.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.